 - In a bowl whisk together the coconut aminos, baking soda and apple cider vinegar and then add in the chunks of chicken and stir to ensure that they are all well coated in the liquid.
 Leave to rest for a few minutes while you prep the veggies

-- In a blender or nutribullet container combine the medjool dates, beef stock, coconut aminos, fish sauce and vinegar and blend until completely smooth.
+- In a blender or nutribullet container combine the honey (or medjool dates), beef stock, coconut aminos, fish sauce and vinegar and blend until completely smooth.
 Pour the sauce into a small sauce pan and leave to reduce on medium heat for 5 minutes until it has thickened and reduced by half and then set aside.

 - Cut the green pepper, onion, green onions and celery into thin strips.

 - Heat 1 tbsp sesame oil in a skillet on high heat.
 Once hot add in the chicken and cook for approximately 5 minutes until the chicken becomes golden in colour.
 Once cooked transfer the chicken to a plate and set aside.